 3.5.1 in full without deduction or set-off, in cleared funds within 28 days of the date of each invoice; and

 3.5.2 to the bank account nominated by Flair.

 3.6 Time of payment is of the essence.
-Where sums due under these Conditions are not paid in full by the due date, Flair may, without limiting its other rights, charge interest on such sums at 4% a year above the base rate of Silicon Valley Bank (but at 4% for any period when the base rate is or is below 0%) from time to time in force.
+Where sums due under these Conditions are not paid in full by the due date, Flair may, without limiting its other rights, charge interest on such sums at 2% per annum above the Federal Funds Rate for the time being of the Federal Reserve System.
 Interest shall accrue on a daily basis, and apply from the due date for payment until actual payment in full, whether before or after judgment.

 4.1 The Services shall be deemed performed on completion of the performance of the Services as specified in the applicable Proposal.

 4.2 Flair may perform the Services in instalments.
 Any delay or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 4.3 Flair shall provide the Services on the dates specified in the Order or Letter of Engagement or the delivery dates agreed between the parties.
 If no dates are specified, then Flair shall commence the Services as soon as practicable and complete the Services in a timely manner.

 4.4 Flair confirms that it will not collect any identifiable personal data via surveys in the performance of the Services and further confirms that any data collected as part of the performance of the Services will not be pseudonymised or be capable of pseudonymisation.
 Flair confirms that it will only collect anonymous data and will keep it anonymised.